spheredev/neosphere/readme.md

 The majority of games will run with no modifications.

-minisphere is small, living up to its name: The engine in its entirety consists of a single executable just over 2 MB in size, plus around 200KB or so for the system assets.
+minisphere is small, living up to its name: The engine in its entirety consists of a single executable 2-3 MB in size, plus around 200KB or so for the system assets.
 This makes it very easy to distribute.

 Like Sphere, minisphere uses JavaScript for game coding.
 The engine exposes a collection of low-level functions through a standardized JavaScript API, leaving higher-level game logic entirely up to scripts.
 This allows any type of game to be made with minisphere, but of course requires more expertise than making a game with, say, RPG Maker or even Game Maker.

 The engine uses Allegro 5.1 for graphics and sound and Duktape for JavaScript.
-As both of these are highly portable to various platforms, this allows minisphere to be compiled successfully on all three major platforms (Windows, Linux, and OS X) with no changes to the source.
+As both of these are highly portable to various platforms, this allows minisphere to be compiled successfully on all three major platforms (Windows, Linux, and OS X)--and possibly others--with no changes to the source.

 License
 -------